irfanpule/django-backoffice-dashboard/README.md

         'djbackoffice',
     ]
     ```
-- Run `python manage.py collectstatic` to collect file static djf_office into project.
+- Run `python manage.py collectstatic` to collect file static djbackoffice into project.
 - Include url `djbackoffice` in your root url
     ```
     from djbackoffice.core import backoffice